The Quiet Renaissance

 And do join me at the next Future of Work session, sign up for info here

 Some additional reads..

-Kids absolutely love asking questions: If I can see all those stars, can they really be so far away?
-Who's the fastest…www.shutterstock.com
+Why You Need to Constantly Keep Learning, and How to Make It Happen_Kids absolutely love asking questions: If I can see all those stars, can they really be so far away?
+Who's the fastest…_www.shutterstock.com

 *A version of this article first appeared at Hyper Island here